PROFILE

 (b.
 1979 Elgin, Scotland)

-In January 2019, after a 17-year break, he went back into the studio to continue his art practice in London.
-Since then, he has been shortlisted for the Bridget Riley Fellowship (2023-24) and Derwent Art Prize (2022), been selected for the Royal Academy Summer Exhibition (2021), won the Mervyn Metcalf Purchase Prize at the ING Discerning Eye Exhibition (2021) and was awarded a special commendation at the Trinity Buoy Wharf Drawing Prize (2020).
-His work is held in the UK Government Art Collection and private collections in the UK, USA and China.
+After graduating from Central Saint Martins in 2002, James worked in the cultural sector for 17 years before returning to an active art practise in 2019.
+Since then, he has been shortlisted for the Bridget Riley Fellowship (2023-24) and Derwent Art Prize (2022), been selected for the Royal Academy Summer Exhibition (2021), won the Mervyn Metcalf Purchase Prize at the ING Discerning Eye Exhibition (2021), and was awarded a special commendation at the Trinity Buoy Wharf Drawing Prize (2020).
+His work is held in the UK Government Art Collection, Neal Baer Collection, and private collections in the UK, USA and China.

 EDUCATION